 PDF files can be viewed on virtually any computer, provided that a suitable PDF viewer is installed there.
 All formatting and objects of the document are retained exactly as in the original file.
 However, slide transitions and animations are not displayed.

 Sending a presentation by e-mail

 Documents can also be sent by e-mail.
-The ribbon command File | group Document | Send is responsible for this process.
+The command File | Send is responsible for this process.

 Exporting a presentation as HTML files